Luchesius Modestini: Conversion

+Meeting Francis

-About this time Francis of Assisi came to Poggibonsi, where the commune had given a church and house to his friars.
-After he preached a sermon on penance, many people desired to leave all and to follow his way of life.
-But Francis admonished them to persevere in their vocation, for he had in mind soon to give them a guide by which they could serve God perfectly even in the world, without entering into Religious life.
+About this time Francis came to Poggibonsi, where the town had given his friars a church and a house.
+After he preached a sermon on penance, many people desired to leave everything and to follow his way of life, but instead Francis instructed them to persevere in their existing vocations as he soon intended to give them a guide by which they could serve God perfectly whilst remaining in the world and not entering the religious life.

-At Poggibonsi Francis visited Modestini, with whom he had become acquainted through former business transactions.
-Francis greatly rejoiced to find this avaricious man so altered, and Modestini, who had already heard about the activities of Francis, asked for special instructions for himself and his wife, so that they might lead a life in the world that would be pleasing to God.
-Francis then explained to them his plans for the establishment of an Order for lay people living in the spirit he preached; Luchesius and Buonadonna asked to be received into it at once.
+Francis had become acquainted with Modestini through earlier business transactions, whilst Modestini had already heard about Francis' activities.
+Francis met him whilst in Poggibonsi, greatly rejoicing to find this avaricious man so changed and Modestini asked for special instructions for himself and his wife, so that they might lead a life in the world that would be pleasing to God.
+Francis then explained to them his plans to establish an Order for lay people living in the spirit he preached; Luchesius and Buonadonna asked to be received into it at once.
 Thus, according to tradition, they became the first members of the Franciscan Order of Penance, which later came to be called the Third Order of St. Francis.